Scope of Criminal Cases in the U.S.

 However, these 3 crimes tend to be difficult to defend:

-- Crimes against minors
+• Crimes against minors

-- Homicide
+• Homicide

-- White collar crimes such as embezzlement
+• White collar crimes such as embezzlement

-What is the most common criminal defense?
+What are the four most common criminal defenses?

 Defense attorneys use a variety of defenses when fighting for their clients.

-Some common criminal defenses include:
+4 common criminal defenses are:

-- Consent
+1. Consent

-- Innocence
+3. Innocence

-- Self-defense or defense of others
+4. Self-defense or defense of others

 How many criminal defense lawyers are in the U.S.?

-There are currently more than 250,000 criminal defense lawyers in the U.S., according to Zippia.
+There are currently more than 252,000 criminal defense lawyers in the U.S., according to Zippia.